tayloryork/livereload-jvm/README.md

 =======

 * the project is under [unlicense](http://unlicense.org/)
-* the project (source and binaries) include [livereload.js], livereload.js is under MIT
+* the project (source and binaries) include [livereload.js], livereload.js is under MIT. livereload.js HAS BEEN SLIGHTLY MODIFIED